subsquid/docs/docs/subsquid-network/whitepaper.md

 4) Network decision making: SQD tokenholders can participate in governance, and are enabled to vote on protocol changes and other proposals.

-The SQD token’s innovative curation component allows the Subsquid community to delegate SQD to Node Operators of their choice, ensuring trustlessness.
+The SQD token’s innovative curation component allows the SQD community to delegate SQD to Node Operators of their choice, ensuring trustlessness.
 SQD’s utility as a tool for adjusting rate limits is unique in increasing trustless performance, by locking SQD tokens, without having to pay a centralized provider for quicker or more efficient data access.

 ## Appendix I -- Metadata